-Let your partner take some of the pressure too.
-The sooner they know how to care for your baby, the easier it will be for you – this is a joint project, after all!
-Jane Brewer, 32, mum to five-month-old Dylan, says: “I suggested to my husband Phil that each of us took two hours at the weekend to do what we wanted, while the other looked after Dylan.
+Let your partner take some of the pressure – this is a joint project, after all!
+Jane Brewer, 32, mum to five-month-old Dylan, says, “I suggested to my husband Phil that each of us took two hours at the weekend to do what we wanted, while the other looked after Dylan.
 Phil’s into competitive cycling and often goes out riding with his club.
 I might read, go shopping or do my nails – things I used to take for granted but feel blissful now.
 Those two hours have given Phil a real taste of what it’s like to look after a baby by himself, so he has become more understanding of what my week’s really like.”

 It’s also vital to remember that looking after yourself isn’t vanity: pampering can give you a real boost.
 “I lock myself away in my bathroom,” says Stacey Simpson, “and have a great time exfoliating and de-fuzzing my poor neglected body, and rubbing in all the lotions and potions I never normally get time for, while my partner Chris plays with our baby Chloe.
-I can’t tell you how much better I feel for it – it’s almost like therapy – and having smooth, shiny limbs afterwards isn’t bad either.”
+I can’t tell you how much better I feel for it – it’s almost like therapy.”